ajabreu100/ev-project/README.md

 Based on the results formulated from the analysis:

 The counties of King, Snohomish, and Pierce have the highest likelihood of electric vehicle-related engagement.
-Focusing on these areas will increase the likelihood of engagement, as EVs are significantly more prevalent in these regions.
+Focusing on these areas will increase the likelihood of engagement for EV-focused endeavors, as EVs are significantly more prevalent in these regions.

 ### Limitations

 Unfortunately, a few rows contain missing values that couldn't be included in certain calculations.
-Although the number of NULL values was small, it still affects our overall findings.
+Although the number of NULL values was small, it still had minimal effects on our overall findings.

 ### References